richbjhudson/richbjhudson.github.io/docs/_techNotes/ta_commands.md

     - If still present in configuration , it will recreate.
     - If you do not want a resource to be managed by terraform you need to remove it from both the configuration and state file.

-- `terraform state replace-provider` - you may download a copy of the provider plugin and store in internal repository and access it from an internal source.
+- `terraform state replace-provider` - you may download a copy of a provider plugin and store it in an internal repository and access it from an internal source.

->>terraform state pull -- download and output state file to cli You could copy and paste into a file - terraform.tfstate
+- `terraform state pull` - download and output state file to cli.
+You could copy and paste the contents into a file to make a local terraform.tfstate.
->>terraform state push terraform.tfstate
-Used to migrate local state to remote state.
+- `terraform state push terraform.tfstate` - used to migrate local state to remote state.

->>terraform force-unlock <LOCK_ID> -- only apply's to aws dynamo db
+- `terraform force-unlock LOCK_ID` - only apply's to AWS Dynamo DB.

->>terraform taint -- force the re-creation of resources, it marks the resources as tainted so that they are destroyed and then created.
+- `terraform taint` - force the re-creation of resources.
+It marks the resources as tainted so that they are destroyed and then created.
-Real world example would be where the cloud-init file has been changed, so you need to recreate the VM to re-apply the bootstrap file.
+    - Real world example would be where the cloud-init file has been changed, so you need to recreate the VM to re-apply the bootstrap file.
+    - Example: `terraform taint azurerm_virtual_network.myvnet-new` would result in the recreation of the VNET on the next `terraform apply`.
->>terraform untaint -- remove tain mark on resource
+- `terraform untaint` - remove tain mark on resource.

->>terraform taint azurerm_virtual_network.myvnet-new
-Recreate VNET on next terraform apply
-# azurerm_virtual_network.myvnet-new is tainted, so must be replaced
--/+ resource "azurerm_virtual_network" "myvnet-new" {

->>terraform untaint azurerm_virtual_network.myvnet-new

->>terraform plan/appy -target -- for exceptional circumstances, recover from mistakes or work around limitations
+- `terraform plan/appy -target` - for exceptional circumstances, recover from mistakes or work around limitations.
->>terraform plan -target="azurerm_virtual_network.myvnet-new"

-If multiple changes have been made to configuration but you only want to apply changes made to 1.
->>terraform apply -auto-approve -target="azurerm_virtual_network.myvnet-new"

 # Apply Refresh-only